 - Seth OwenUnited States

 The combat results table is odds-based with numerical results for the attacker and defender.
-The results can be satisfied by losing steps.
+The results are satisfied by losing steps.
 Unlike most Command games, retreats cannot be used to satisfy part of the combat result, and some results mandate a retreat.

-(Yes) For Wargamers: A detailed and satisfying simulation that allows both players to attack and defend.
+(Yes) For Wargamers: A detailed and satisfying simulation of this key campaign.

 (No) For Collectors: Just another wargame.

-For more game reviews check out my blog at http://pawnderings.blogspot.com
+For other game reviews see my blog at http://pawnderings.blogspot.com